Quickstart: Create a Linux virtual machine in the Azure portal

 Choose Create a resource in the upper left corner of the Azure portal.

 In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new under Resource group.
-In the pop-up, type myResourceGroup for the name of the resource group and then choose OK.
+Type myResourceGroup for the name of the resource group and then choose OK.

 Under Instance details, type myVM for the Virtual machine name and choose East US for your Region.
 Leave the other defaults.

-Under Administrator account, select SSH public key, type your user name, then paste your public key into the text box.
+Under Administrator account, select SSH public key, type your user name, then paste in your public key.
 Remove any leading or trailing white space in your public key.

 Under Inbound port rules > Public inbound ports, choose Allow selected ports and then select SSH (22) and HTTP (80) from the drop-down.

 Leave the remaining defaults and then select the Review + create button at the bottom of the page.

 On the Create a virtual machine page, you can see the details about the VM you are about to create.
 When you are ready, select Create.